NeTEx-CEN/NeTEx/README.md

 =======
 Version 1.2.2 - New modes Revised changes with e examples and constraints.

+### 2021.03.10  NewModes: Revisions to support GBS. add _targetPlatform_ attribute to  _InfoLink_
+  * _Updates to xml schema_:
+   * netex_utilityTypes.xsd
+New modes: add  target platform to attributes of  infoLinkType
 ### 2021.03.10  NewModes: Revisions to support GBS. add _RentalAvailability_ and _ParkingBayCondition_
   * _Updates to xml schema_:
    * rename parkingBayStatus to netex_nm_vehicleParkingAreaInformation_support.xsd